 DUI checkpoint cases are more difficult for the prosecutor because they must prove that the entire checkpoint was set up properly, used a proper operational plan, and was executed in accordance with the operational plan.
 Any deviation can result in all evidence from every stop in the entire checkpoint being suppress or excluded.

 Call the criminal defense attorneys at Ticket Crushers to discuss your traffic stop in a DUI sobriety checkpoint and the best ways to fight the case.
 Call 1 (866) 842-5384 today to discuss the case.

-The Typical DUI Checkpoint in San Francisco, CA
+The Typical DUI Checkpoint in California

 The DUI Checkpoints are supposed to be placed in locations based on collision statistics and frequency of DUI arrests in order to afford the greatest opportunity to deter drunk and drugged driving.
 The location for each checkpoint should be chosen with safety considerations for the officers and the public in mind.

 In support of the checkpoints, local law enforcement claims that the checkpoints create a deterrent effect to reduce the number of persons killed and injured in crashes involving alcohol or drugs.
 Law Enforcement will point to research showing that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized sobriety checkpoints and proactive DUI patrols are conducted routinely.